feyaschuk/yamdb_final/README.md

 ### Workflow status
 ![yamdb_final workflow](https://github.com/feyaschuk/yamdb_final/actions/workflows/yamdb_workflow.yaml/badge.svg)

+#### About
-* The YaMDb project collects user feedback on various works.
+The YaMDb project collects user feedback on various works.
 The works are divided into categories: "Books", "Films", "Music".
 The list of categories can be expanded by the administrator.
 The works themselves are not stored in Review, you can not watch a movie or listen to music here.
 In each category there are works: books, movies or music.
 A work can be assigned a genre from the list of preset ones.
 Only the administrator can create new genres.
 Grateful or outraged users leave text reviews for the works and give the work a rating in the range from one to ten (an integer); an average rating of the work is formed from user ratings — a rating (an integer).
 The user can leave only one review for one work.

-* Functionality
+#### Functionality
 Getting confirmation code using email and then Auth with JWT-token.
 Permission system for different roles: admin/moderator/user.
 Create, Read, Update, Delete title, category, genre, review, comment.